ACastMtz/Udacity-projects/CapstoneProject/README.md

 ### Project Overview
 We will train and optimize an Azure ML pipeline using two different methods: **Hyperparameter Tuning using Azure's Hyperdrive** and **Auto Machine Learning**.
 For the Hyperdrive run, a simple ligistic regression model was chosen.
 The best model from both approaches is then deployed to be interacted with.

-Below is an overview of the workflow:
+Below is an overview of the workflow

-   **Project's Workflow.
-From Udacity's Machine Learning Engineer with Microsoft Azure Nanodegree**

 <p align="center">
   <img src="./Images/capstone-diagram.png" />
+</p>
   **Project's Workflow.
 From Udacity's Machine Learning Engineer with Microsoft Azure Nanodegree**
-</p>

 ## Dataset